Certification and Classification of Linear Quantum Error Mitigation Methods: Mitigation Methods

-where \(\oC{E}{}{n}{}{}{}\) is the error channel of the \(n\)th gate, \(\hermitianOpi{n}\) is the Hermitian operator that generates the \(n\)th gate, and \(\eAngle\) and \(\eStoch\) are the rotational and stochastic noise amplitudes respectively.
+where \(\oC{E}{}{n}{}{}{}\) is the error channel of the \(n\)th gate, \(\hermitianOpi{n}\) is the Hermitian operator that generates the \(n\)th gate, and \(\eAngle\) and \(\eStoch\) are the rotational-error and stochastic-noise amplitudes respectively.
 The full noise level is given by (see \eqARB{stochNoiseLevel}{rotNoiseLevel}):

 \end{itemize}